grafana/k6-learn/Modules/Load Testing.md

 **Browser-based load testing**, on the other hand, simulates the way users interact with the application user interface.
 Instead of simulating protocol-level requests, browser-based testing automates things like clicks on elements of a web app, typing on a form, and other actions that real users may take.
 Browser-based load testing more often involves end-to-end testing.

-**Hybrid load testing** is a mixture of the protocol-based and browser-based testing.
+**Hybrid load testing** is a mixture of protocol-based and browser-based testing.
 It's usually employed to test different aspects of performance.
 The most economical approach involves protocol-based load testing to generate the majority of the load in conjunction with a smaller number of browser-based load-testing users.

 ## Load test scenarios

 A load test scenario combines specific values of test parameters.
 Each scenario recreates a certain situation or set of conditions that the application will be exposed to.

-Load test scenarios are often called "types of load tests".
+Load test scenarios are often called _load-tests types_.
 Some of the most common scenarios are listed here.

 ### Shakeout test